Medicare Advantage, Medicare Supplement (MediGap), and Medicare Prescription Drug (PDP) Insurance

 - Do your providers accept Original Medicare?

 Setting up your Medicare A & B and Health Plan

 Once you have an idea about what you want, then you must make the next step - enrollment.
 The usual setup Medicare are listed below:

 - Apply for Medicare parts A & B online at the Social Security website here.
 If you enroll in your Medicare on the Social Security website, be sure to save a copy of the enrollment confirmation, or write down the enrollment confirmation number.
 If you can't enroll in Medicare parts A & B online, then you will need to contact the local Social Security office by calling (800) 772-1213

 - Review health plan options with our agent about 2-3 months in advance of your Medicare Initial Election Period

-- Complete application for coverage with your agent about one months in advance, to allow for processing
+- You can complete your application for coverage with your agent about one month in advance, to allow for processing

 - Pay your first premium to activate the new Medicare plan